hyperhq/docs.hyper.sh-hyper/Reference/CLI/run.md

     $ hyper run --protection=true busybox

-#### Import shared volumes (--volumes-from)
+#### Mount shared volumes (--volumes-from)

-The `--volumes-from` option imports all shared NFS volumes from another container.
-The shared volumes should be created with `hyperhq/nfs-server` image, which automatically exports all configured volumes via NFS protocol.
-The imported volumes will have identical mountpoint as in the `hyperhq/nfs-server` container.
+The `--volumes-from` option mount all shared volumes from another container using NFS protocol.
+The volumes must be created with `hyperhq/nfs-server` image, which automatically expose all volumes via NFS.
+The volumes will be mounted under the same paths as in the `hyperhq/nfs-server` container.

     $ hyper run --name mycontainer -d -v /data1 -v /data2 hyperhq/nfs-server
     $ hyper run -d --volumes-from mycontainer busybox